jayprophit/Docker/Documentation.md

 **Terminal:** docker ps -a
 ```

-we want it to always be there when we start a container from that perticular image. so generally we never want to rely on a container to persist the data, so for a dependency like this we would want to include it in the image:
+We want the image to always be there when we start a container from that perticular image.
+So generally we never want to rely on a container to persist the data, so for a dependency like this we would want to include it in the image:

 ```markdown
 # Create a container from ubuntu image as base with ping installed